-Kazeon Systems Inc. is upgrading its eDiscovery software, adding a new Case Manager graphical user interface (GUI), remote access support, and an in-place analysis and review tool to the fourth generation of the Kazeon Information Server
+Kazeon Systems Inc. is upgrading its eDiscovery software, adding a new Case Manager graphical user interface (GUI), remote access support, and an in-place analysis and review tool to the fourth generation of the Kazeon Information Server platform.

 The eDiscovery software suite will now be sold in three modular products: Analysis & Review, Collection & Culling and Legal Hold Management.
 Customers can use any combination of the three.